Manoj-Gujare/Sarcasm-Detection/README.md

 ## Model Persistence
 The trained LSTM model is saved using the `pickle` library and stored in the file `sarcasm_detection.pkl` for future use.

+## Streamlit Web Application
+A Streamlit web application is created to allow users to input sentences and predict sarcasm using the trained model.
+The application provides an interactive interface for users to perform sarcasm detection on their text data.

 ## Usage
 To use the trained model for sarcasm detection:
 1. Call the `predict_sarcasm()` function with a text input.
 2. The function will return whether the text is sarcastic or not.
+3. Alternatively, run the Streamlit web application using `streamlit run <filename.py>`, where `<filename.py>` is the name of the Python script containing the Streamlit code.